RoanH/NotPetya/Notes/log.md

 }
 ```

 This function appears to call several functions with the data gathered so far.
 Given that we peek ahead and see that `FUN_10005a7e` is massive we first focus on the other two functions.
+We will rename the function itself to `eternal_prep_and_cleanup`.

 ### FUN_10002068 (EternalBlue)